Home » Getting Started » Info for New Saddle Hunters

 • Might be 6 inches or 4 feet in diameter

-• Might be covered in vines
+• Might have vines

 It’s ok to start with an approach to be able to climb “most trees” and then add features and know-how, enabling a more versatile system, capable of use with multiple methods, and allowing us to climb any viable tree.